 My timing was off for another reason: I missed shopping at the local thrift shop, which is only open Tuesdays and Thursdays from 10am to 2pm.
 Too bad I didn’t read over all the visitor information I picked up at the municipal office the day before!
 However, my real interest was in the history.

 My friend Blair suggested that I read a publication he had at the house entitled ‘Why Port Alice?’ that covers its history from 1917 to 1965.
 Like many local histories, it gets bogged down in details about early settlers, but at least does provide all the pertinent facts about how and why Port Alice was built where is was, and how people survived there.
-A reference in the beginning to an earthquake somehow related to atomic testing in Alaska had me puzzled, but I found out later that indeed in the early 1960s atomic testing in Alaska did ‘shake up’ BC and particularly affected Port Alice since much of the original townsite was reduced to rubble, resulting in the rebuilding of the village a short distance away.
+A reference in the beginning to an earthquake somehow related to atomic testing in Alaska had me puzzled, but I found out later that indeed in the early 1960s atomic testing in Alaska did ‘shake up’ BC and particularly affected Port Alice since much of the original townsite suffered damage from a tidal wave, resulting in the rebuilding of the village a short distance away.

 Another puzzle brought up by reading the book was, what happened to the Quatsino people?
 They clearly interacted with the early settlers, but no mention was made of what became of them.
 The females were distinguished by their elongated heads, that are wrapped tightly while the girls are babies, although today there are no more Quatsino women with this feature.
 I found out later after a chance meeting with the chief of the Quatsino, Tom Nelson, that several reserve sites had been set aside for the Quatsino in the inlet, but that only one remains in nearby Quatsino Sound.
 Chief Nelson, unfortunately, is the last of his people to speak his language.
 He also told me that he was one of the last people to work in the whaling station near Port Alice that was in operation right up until the late 1960s.